 Dear John and Stepan.
 Thank you for submitting the document we requested regarding your response to the July 2013 DOE review of HPS and Thank you for submitting the document we requested regarding your response to the July 2013 DOE review of HPS and updating you run plans.
-We have studied your document and are generally pleased with the efforts you are making to address the common the review panel.
-The full rate test of values and bod is still to come, but we would like to involve the commonts from the zero previous previous division to review and monitor your progress in this area.
-Rolf and Volker will be in personnel from the July and the previous division to review and monitor your progress in this area.
+We have studied your document and are generally pleased with the efforts you are making to address the community from the review panel.
+The full rate test of values and DiC is still to come, but we would like to involve the community from the review panel.
+The full rate test of values and monitor your progress in this area.
+Rolf and Volker will be in personnel from the JLab experimental physics division to review and monitor your progress in this area.
 Rolf and Volker will be in contact with you about this.